TinyAIoT/BicycleCounting/model-deployment/README.md

       uv sync

-- Ensure you have pulled the dvc dataset (cf. [README in model-training sub-repo](../model-training/README.md))
 - Put a `yolo11n.pt` model (trained-model) in the `model-deployment/coco_detect/models/` folder
 - Optional: Change parameters of paths and constants in `model-deployment/model_conversion/core/`